Profession: King of England

 - 1547-01-28 9-year-old Edward VI succeeds Henry VIII as King of England

-- 1935-05-19 English Cardinal John Fisher and statesman Thomas More, executed by Henry VIII, cannonised by Pope Pius XI
+- 1935-05-19 English Cardinal John Fisher and statesman Thomas More, executed by Henry VIII, canonized as saints by Pope Pius XI